Copyright © 2016

-Mister Sharpe smiled down at Thomas before saying.
+Mister Grey smiled down at Thomas before saying.

 "Well you handled that just about right.
 It'll get their tongues wagging for the rest of the night.
 Don't be surprised if you get a few more visitors.
 Most want to find out who you are so the Officers will get more senior as they get answers.
 Keep a lid on your temper.
 I don't want to have to pull you out of the brig."

-Thomas looked up at Mister Sharpe and tried to smile.
+Thomas looked up at Mister Grey and tried to smile.
 He had to remind himself he was not fighting the French at the moment.

 The two watched as the Subalterns returned to the group of friends.
 It was only minutes before a 1st lieutenant joined their group and chatted for a few minutes before walking away to join others of the same rank.

 Thomas watched the performance.
 It continued in the same vein.
-All the Officers were now ignoring Thomas and Mister Sharpe while the new information went from one Officer level to the next.
+All the Officers were now ignoring Thomas and Mister Grey while the new information went from one Officer level to the next.

 The Lieutenants passed on their information to a young looking Captain who at one stage looked over at the pair standing alone and off to the side of the bar area.
 The old guard kept to themselves and did not join in with the general chatter of the newcomers.

 Thomas watched as the Captain reported to three Majors who after a few minutes sent one of their number to a nearby group of Colonels.
 The pair waited and watched as the Colonels talked amongst themselves for a few minutes before one of them, a large portly Colonel began to make his way slowly in their direction.